 Introduction and context

-At Brymore Academy, we are committed to safeguarding children and young people and we expect everyone who works in our schools to share this commitment.
+At Brymore Academy, we are committed to safeguarding children and young people and we expect everyone who works in our school to share this commitment.
 Adults in our School take all welfare concerns seriously and encourage children and young people to talk to us about anything that worries them.
 All adults will always act in the best interest of the child.

 We are committed to providing an environment that nurtures and transforms the lives of children and young people attending our school and take seriously our responsibilities to safeguard and promote their welfare.
 In addition, we undertake responsibilities to work in partnership with agencies and partners as part of the wider, multi-agency safeguarding system, in accordance with this Safeguarding and Child Protection Policy and Procedures, statutory guidance and Somerset Safeguarding Partnership (SSCP) policies and procedures.